FatemehShokrollahiMoghadam/MachineLearning2024/Midterm Exam/README.md

 ### 2️⃣ **Question 2: Perceptron and Decision Tree**
 #### **Tasks:**
-- **🌳🧠 Decision Tree:** Train and evaluate a decision tree model based on Perceptron model.
+- **🧠🌳 Perceptron Tree:** Train and evaluate a decision tree model based on Perceptron model.

 ---